 Eczema - Atopic dermatitis is a recurring, non-infectious, inflammatory skin condition, the skin becomes red, dry, itchy and scaly, and in severe cases, may weep, bleed and crust over, causing the sufferer much discomfort.
 Sometimes the skin may become infected.

 Acne - This is a common skin condition with sebum overproduction, hyperkeratosis, Propionibacterium acnes (P. acnes) and Staphylococcus aureus, and inflammation.

-Vitamins & Minerals - Calcium, Vitamin D, and Vitamin A may have a therapeutic role in diseases such as rosacea and psoriasis.
-Found in: Carrot + Nettle + Hemp + Kale.
+Vitamins and Minerals - Calcium, Vitamin D, and Vitamin A may have a therapeutic role in diseases such as rosacea and psoriasis.
+Found in: Carrot, Nettle, Hemp and Kale.

 Pomegranate - Shows the tannins found in pomegranate display multiple anti-acne capacities [anti-bacterial, anti-lipase, anti-keratinocyte proliferation, and anti-inflammatory actions] The antibacterial properties of Pomegranate and Green Tea on the most common bacteria associated with the development and progression of acne suggest that these extracts may offer a better preventative/therapeutic regimen with fewer side effects than conventional pharmaceuticals.

 Hemp Seed Oil - According to a study conducted in Finland, hemp seed oil helps alleviate dermatitis (inflammation of the skin) this is thanks to omega-6 and omega- 3 fatty acids.
 Omegas 3 and 6 are essential fatty acids, which not only help restore moisture to dry skin but also reduce inflammation and redness.
 The study found that symptoms of skin dryness and itching significantly improved in dermatitis sufferers after using hemp seed oil for 20 weeks.